 Table 2.2 presents a summary of the methods used in the outcome evaluation study in Nigeria.
+Full details of the overall outcome evaluation study methods are described in the Nigeria outcome evaluation study protocol (Appendix A).

 Table 2.2.
 Summary of methods